AndersDeath/diary2/000-current.md

 # 28 May - Sunday - Kaş - 241 day of immigration

 I had a horrible night.
 It was a thunderstorm this night.
 IT was extreme noise.
 Additionally mosquitos bit me for whole night.
 Despite this fact the day was nice.
 Unfortunately I am tiered because of bad night but nevermind.
+I also improved holy theory finally.
+I'm glad that I found atime for it.